ETossed/H2H-Creator-startgg/README.md

 # Second argument is for json_save, which allows you to save the data that it's going through as a bunch of different json files, check examples folder for an example

-# There is an optional fourth argument called sleep_time (int) which is forced to run because if you attempt too many queries in a row, startgg's API will not respond and will time you out, so sleeping 15 seconds (default of 15) every 6 queries is better
+# There is an optional third argument called sleep_time (int) which is forced to run because if you attempt too many queries in a row, startgg's API will not respond and will time you out, so sleeping 15 seconds (default of 15) every 6 queries is better
 ```

 ## **Main Functions**